hecko-yes/hecko.my.to/style-guide/index.md

 {:toc}

 how 2 write like me
-thought up independently of but encouraged by the existence of [marijn van hoorn's style guide](https://satyrs.eu/styleguide/) as well as [chridd's list of neologisms](https://chridd.nfshost.com/made-up-words/) if this interests you then so may [jan Misali's punctuation analysis](https://www.seximal.net/punctuation)
+thought up independently of but encouraged by the existence of [xanthe's style guide](https://satyrs.eu/styleguide/) as well as [chridd's list of neologisms](https://chridd.nfshost.com/made-up-words/) if this interests you then so may [jan Misali's punctuation analysis](https://www.seximal.net/punctuation)

 # markup